SalomePlatform/adao/doc/en/ref_operator_requirements.rst

 .. index:: single: setEvolutionModel
 .. index:: single: setControlModel

-The operators for observation and evolution are required to implement the data assimilation or optimization procedures.
-They include the physical simulation by numerical calculations, but also the filtering and restriction to compare the simulation to observation.
-The evolution operator is considered here in its incremental form, representing the transition between two successive states, and is then similar to the observation operator.
+The availability of the operators of observation, and sometimes of evolution, are required to implement the data assimilation or optimization procedures.
+As the evolution operator is considered in its incremental form, which represents the transition between two successive states, it is then formally similar to the observation operator and the way to describe them is unique.

+These operators include the **physical simulation by numerical calculations**.
+But they also include **filtering, projection or restriction** of simulated quantities, which are necessary to compare the simulation to the observation.

-Schematically, an operator :math:`O` has to give a output solution for specified input parameters.
+Schematically, an operator :math:`O` has to give a output simulation or solution for specified input parameters.
 Part of the input parameters can be modified during the optimization procedure.
 So the mathematical representation of such a process is a function.
-It was briefly described in the section :ref:`section_theory` and is generalized here by the relation:
+It was briefly described in the section :ref:`section_theory`.
+It is generalized here by the relation:

 .. math:: \mathbf{y} = O( \mathbf{x} )

-between the pseudo-observations outputs :math:`\mathbf{y}` and the input parameters :math:`\mathbf{x}` using the observation or evolution operator :math:`O`.
+between the pseudo-observations outputs :math:`\mathbf{y}` and the input parameters :math:`\mathbf{x}` using the observation or evolution :math:`O` operator.
 The same functional representation can be used for the linear tangent model :math:`\mathbf{O}` of :math:`O` and its adjoint :math:`\mathbf{O}^*`, also required by some data assimilation or optimization algorithms.

 On input and output of these operators, the :math:`\mathbf{x}` and :math:`\mathbf{y}` variables, or their increments, are mathematically vectors,